Borax combo: Components

 The specific doses of the components found in Borax combo tablets include 70 or 80 mg 5-MAPB, 20 mg 2-FMA, and 2 mg 5-MeO-MiPT or 3.5 mg 4-HO-MET, all taken orally.

 MDAI was initially used as part of the Borax combo and was employed more frequently in the past.
 However, it was largely replaced by 5-MAPB as availability of MDAI became more limited.
+By itself, MDAI is reported to be entactogenic similarly to MDMA, but to be much less stimulating and to produce very little euphoria.
+Conversely, 5-MAPB is said to be the MDMA analogue with the closest-known effects to those of MDMA, but to be less stimulating in comparison and to have less of a comedown or hangover.

 It has been said that other drugs may also work as substitutes in the combination, such as amphetamine instead of 2-FMA and other tryptamines instead of 5-MeO-MiPT or 4-HO-MET.

 History

-The Borax combo was first described in 2014 by a user named Borax in the r/drugs subreddit of the social media website Reddit.
+The Borax combo was first described by 2014 by a user named Borax in the r/drugs subreddit of the social media website Reddit.
 It was claimed by this poster to closely mimic the effects and "magic" of MDMA whilst purportedly having reduced or no neurotoxicity.

 Subsequently, the Borax combo was encountered as a novel designer drug or "legal high" with growing prominence in 2020 and thereafter, as none of its several components were controlled substances (though see laws like the Federal Analogue Act).
-The combination has been sold online in the form of ecstasy-like pressed tablets under informal brand names such as Blue Bliss and Pink Star.
+The combination has been sold online in the form of ecstasy-like pressed tablets under informal brand names such as Blue Bliss, Pink Star, and MaXTC, among others.

 The Borax combo began to receive scientific attention by 2023 due to discussion by prominent entactogen researcher Matthew Baggott.
 It has also been covered by journalist Hamilton Morris, who discussed the combination with Baggott in an interview on improved MDMA alternatives.